 The landscape of the upper basin consists of relatively barren bedrock mountains with exposed bedrock cliffs in canyons and along streams, and areas of unconsolidated sediments (outwash, till, alluvium) with low relief particularly in the valleys.
 The arctic climate has retarded development of topsoil.
 Unconfined aquifers exist in the unconsolidated sediments, although there is no water table data in these areas except in the relict channel at Watana and the south abutment at Devil Canyon.
-Winter low flows in the Susitna River and its major tributaries are fed primarily from ground water storage in unconfined aquifers.
-The bedrock within the basin comprises crystalline and metamorphic rocks. significant bedrock aquifers have been identified are anticipated.
+Winter low flows in the Susitna River and its major tributaries are fed primarily from The bedrock within ground water storage in unconfined aquifers. the basin comprises crystalline and metamorphic rocks.
+No aquifers have been are identified or significant bedrock anticipated.